Start9Labs/start-os/README.md

 <img src="assets/eos.png" width="100%">

 ## :warning: Caution
 Some technologies supported by this software, such as [Lightning](https://lightning.network/), are considered in active development and might experience issues.
-Do not commit any funds you are not willing to loose.
+Do not commit any funds you are not willing to lose.
 Be #reckless at your own risk.

 ## Running EmbassyOS
 There are multiple ways to obtain and begin using EmbassyOS.